Studying the arts of fighting lead to peace.

 A couple of hundred years later we have the great general, Shiba Yoshimasa, at 33 years of age write that the man whose service is war should calm his mind and look into the depths of others.
 Doing so is likely the best of the practice of what bujutsu is.

 We (and I certainly include myself in this) should endeavor to do our best both within the world of techniques and waza and our hearts.
 It is the harder thing to master; ourselves.
-That is the real challenge in the end.
+In the end, this is the real challenge.

 Saneteru Radzikowski is the head sword instructor of Shinkan-ryū Kenpō.
 He lives and teaches Iaijutsu and Kenjutsu from Nara, Japan.